 The legacy of heroes is the memory of a great name and the inheritance of a great example – By BENJAMIN DISRAELI (EARL OF BEACONSFIELD)

 Thank You veterans messages

 Memorial day is the day in which people remember and thank the veterans who died for the freedom of the lives of the citizens.
-Veterans serve for each and every individual, and they work to protect layman and make us live our life in a peaceful way.
+Veterans serve each and every individual, and they work to protect laymen and make us live our lives in a peaceful way.
 They risk their life for our freedom and our ease without even thinking about their own family and their own life, and that’s the life of a veteran is like.